 - Click Apply and OK to save changes.

 Update Drivers for (Universal Serial Bus) USB controllers

-If all above solutions didn’t fix the problem, Let’s try update or Reinstall USB controller drivers.
+If all the above solutions didn’t fix the problem, Let’s try to update or Reinstall USB controller drivers.

-Right-click on Windows logo > Select Device Manager.
+- Right-click on the Windows logo > Select Device Manager.